-With talk of Earth Overshoot Day each year, it’s worth looking at the ecological footprint of each country – which we explore in this guide.
+With talk of Earth Overshoot Day each year, it’s worth looking at the ecological footprint of each country.

 This is a number that expresses the number of Earths (in terms of planetary resources used and consumption rate) each country uses throughout the year based on how the population lives.

 It’s a number that does have some flaws and limitations with how it is calculated and how it can be used, but it gives a good guide as to which countries are using/consuming more natural resources in their own country compared to others.

 Summary – Ecological Footprint

 - The ecological footprint of a country is the amount of specific natural resources (usually agricultural land, fishing grounds, built up land, forest area and carbon demand on land) used to produce what people consume in that country

 - Some measurements also take into account the ability to absorb and handle waste from consumption – such as carbon emissions

 - An ecological footprint can also be calculated for a city or specific region (other than a country)

 - Results can be expressed in planets used per country, or even the consumption rate per capita of a country

 - Each country has it’s own risk profile too – in terms of how it uses it’s resources, and whether they source resources internally or whether they haave to import resources from other countries